top of page

 I believe that the path to healing involves a holistic approach.
 I am an ardent advocate of traditional psychological therapies and psychopharmacological medications in conjunction with other treatments.
 They have saved my life on multiple occasions.

-I also believe that the body is not separate from the mind or spirit in terms of healing trauma.
-The western-medical approach to healing is harmfully incomplete.
+However, it is also my belief that the western-medical approach to healing is harmfully incomplete.
 I believe the most powerful paths to healing include the modernity of science and the wisdom of our ancestors and collective consciousness.

 A critical axiom to my approach to healing is that it should always be client-centric.
 My work is not prescriptive, it is collaborative.
-Healing belongs to you as the client and I cannot/will not guide you to a place that you don't want to go.
+Healing belongs to you as the client and I cannot guide you to a place that you don't want to go.

 Certified through the institutions listed below and insured by Alternative Balance.